Seceda-ai/slatehub/README.md

 make start-db
 ```

-Spins up the SurrealDB container on `localhost:8000`.
+Spins up the SurrealDB container on `localhost:8000` with experimental features and file storage enabled.

 ### Import the schema